Surprise: Verbal responses

 Linguistics may play a role in the formulation of surprise.
 The language expectancy theory (LET) states that people develop norms and expectations concerning appropriate usage of a language in a given situation.
 When norms or expectations of verbal language are violated surprise may occur.
 The EVT model supports that expectations can be violated verbally and this violation may cause a surprise within the individual.
 Expectations of verbal language that may lead to surprise may include but are not limited to, expletives, shouts, screams, and gasps.

 The aforementioned expectations of verbal language are more closely associated to negative expectancies of surprise, but positive surprise can occur from verbal interaction as well.
 A positive violation of expectations that could result in a positive surprise may include a low credibility source making a persuasive argument that leads to the change of beliefs or emotions thus enhancing the speaker's credibility.
 The move from a low credibility source to a high credibility source can elicit a positive surprise among individuals.
 The act of being persuaded by said speaker can also elicit a positive surprise, as an individual may have perceived the speaker as having too low of a credibility to elicit change and the change of beliefs or emotion then causes surprise.

+Some languages have dedicated constructions used to express that something is surprising to the speaker; this grammatical category is called mirativity.